artilleryio/vscode-artillery/README.md

+# Artillery for VS Code

-[Artillery](https://www.artillery.io/) extension for Visual Studio Code for test script intellisense, validation, and running your load tests directly from the IDE.
+The [Artillery](https://www.artillery.io/) extension for VS Code adds IntelliSense with autocomplete and validation for Artillery test scripts, inline documentation, and the ability to run a load test directly from VS Code.

 ## Installation